Scarabyte/SSW690-Project/docs/StatusUpdates/SSW 690 Weekly Status Update 20180909.md

 ### Issues, Risks, and Opportunities:

 * _What problems did you encounter and what impact might those have on meeting the project schedule?_
+  * Need to make sure we continue to use all the communication channels we've opened to keep everyone informed
+  * Some project risks are identified in
 * _What new opportunities did you discover, if any?_
+  * Not every team member has to do the full setup of Android studio; it should be possible to download the sample app (currently in sb_opencv branch) and run it with few or no additional changes.

 ### Action Items/Goals for next week:

 #### Team Goals for next week:

 _Where do we want the project to be next week?_
+  * Prepare Architecture and Design as discussed in the Week 3 assignment
+  * User stories classified (story points) and first set of stories/issues targeted for Sprint 1 identified

 #### Individual Goals

 ##### Adam:

 * _What do you plan to work on and accomplish in the next week?_
+  * Help with Architecture and Design presentation
+  * Continue to identify/classify user stories
+  * Try to advance the sample app based on stories identified for Spint 1

 ##### Sapana: